RaikoPipe/PipeLab/docs/source/restrictions.rst

 Restrictions module
 ===================

-Restriction functions used to limit the available neighbors to a search iteration according to certain rules.
+Restriction functions used to limit the available neighbors in a search iteration according to set rules.

 .. automodule:: restrictions
    :members: